OpenTouryoProject/OpenTouryoTemplates/root_VS2015/README.md

 You can confirm the structure of Open Touryo and the specification of each feature.
 - [Tutorial](https://github.com/OpenTouryoProject/OpenTouryoDocuments/tree/master/documents/2_Tutorial)
 You can see the *first step guide* of Open Touryo.

-### Customizing Template Base
-When the mismatch is generated between *the features of Open Touryo* and *the requirements of the development project*, the customizing template base is useful for resolving the mismatch.
-For example, DBMS such as IBM DB2, Hitachi HiRDB, and data providers such as Oracle.DataAccess are not supported on the default template base.
-If you are using these DBMS and data provider, please customize the template base.

-Refer to the [tutorial document](https://github.com/OpenTouryoProject/OpenTouryoDocuments/blob/master/documents/2_Tutorial/ja-JP/Tutorial_Template_development.doc) about the customizing method of template base.